Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

        cat /etc/debian_version

-You should see a Debain 9 field and the upgrade is complete!
+You should see a Debian 9 field and the upgrade is complete!